Trusted-AI/adversarial-robustness-toolbox/README.md

 This project uses [DCO](https://developercertificate.org/).
 Be sure to sign off your commits using the `-s` flag or adding `Signed-off-By: Name<Email>` in the commit message.

+When submitting additional unit tests for ART, in order to keep the code base maintinable, please make sure each can run in less than 15 seconds.

 #### Example